-Guy License covers 5,700 square kilometers and is located in license area 2111B and 2211A offshore in the economical waters of Namibia (the "Guy Block", together with the Cooper Block and the Sharon Block, the "Offshore Blocks").
+The Guy License covers 5,000 square kilometers (following the 50% relinquishment of as described below) and is located in license area 2111B and 2211A offshore in the economical waters of Namibia (the "Guy Block).
 The Company holds a 50% working interest in the Guy License, NAMCOR holds a 10% working interest and AziNam holds a 40% working interest.
 The Company and AziNam proportionally carry NAMCOR's working interest during the exploration period.

 Pursuant to the AziNam Farmout Agreement, AziNam funded the Company's share of costs for the shooting and processing of the recently completed 1,000 kilometer 2D seismic survey on the Guy Block.
 Additionally, AziNam funded 66.44% of the costs of an 870 square kilometer 3D seismic survey on the Guy Block.
-To date, the execution of the 3D seismic survey is complete and the Company expects the processing and interpretation of the said survey to be completed during the third calendar quarter of 2016.
+To date, the execution of the 3D seismic survey is complete and is now being interpreted by AziNam, the Operator on the License.